 First things first: Is there any statistical evidence to suggest that Friday the 13th is actually a misfortune-prone day?

 However, the sample sizes of these very limited studies are incredibly small, and attributing accidents to a difficult to define psychological effect is incredibly difficult to do accurately.
-“It’s really hard to find any actual verifiable data of it,” Dean Burnett, a doctor of neuroscience at Cardiff University, told IFLScience.
+“It’s really hard to find any actual verifiable data of it,” Dean Burnett, a doctor of neuroscience, lecturer and author, told IFLScience.
 “People report incidents every day of the year.
 How do you ascribe an incident to be in bad luck rather than incompetence?

 “The sample will be affected by people attempting to be especially more careful on a day they 'know' to be unlucky.
 And besides, what counts as unlucky?”
 After all, losing your house to a hurricane and accidentally dropping your phone into a toilet are both unlucky, but the former is inarguably far worse.